Vidushi-Gupta/Actif-ageing/README.md

 ## Working

 ## Future Scope
-Actif Age has many possibilities for futur growth.
-Some of them incude:
+Actif Age has many possibilities for future growth.
+Some of them include:

 * Adding a chatbot in order to answer queries or help at the very same moment.
 * Adding social media options in the portal to strengthen social networks among older persons.